gianniskmbls/Hello-World/python/Readme.md

 iterative digit summing.
 The digital root is the repeated sum of the digits of a number until a single-digit result is obtained.

+## statistics.py
+A Letter Appearance Statistics Program.
+This program reads the contents of a text file, calculates the appearance statistics for each letter, and displays the results in ascending order by count.